Echinococcosis: Cystic

 A number of therapy options are presently available.
 Treatment with albendazole, whether combined or not with praziquantel, is useful for smaller, uncomplicated cysts (< 5 cm).
 Only 30% of cysts disappear with medical treatment alone.
 Albendazole is preferred twice a day for 1–5 months.
 An alternative to albendazole is mebendazole for at least 3 to 6 months.

 Surgery is indicated for bigger liver cysts (> 10 cm), cysts at risk of rupture and/or complicated cysts.
 A laparoscopic approach provides excellent cure rates with minimal morbidity and mortality.
 The radical technique (total cystopericystectomy) is preferable because of its lower risk for postoperative abdominal infection, biliary fistula, and overall morbidity.
 Conservative techniques are appropriate in endemic areas where surgery is performed by nonspecialist surgeons.

 PAIR (puncture-aspiration-injection-reaspiration) is an innovative technique representing an alternative to surgery.
 PAIR is a minimally invasive procedure that involves three steps: puncture and needle aspiration of the cyst, injection of a scolicidal solution for 20–30 min, and cyst-re-aspiration and final irrigation.
 People who undergo PAIR typically take albendazole or mebendazole from 7 days before the procedure until 28 days after the procedure.
-It is indicated for inoperable cases and/or patients who reject surgery, for recurrence after surgery, and for lack of response to medical treatment.
-There have been a number of studies that suggest that PAIR with medical therapy is more effective than surgery in terms of disease recurrence, and morbidity and mortality.
+It is indicated for inoperable cases and/or patients who reject surgery, for recurrence after surgery, and lack of response to medical treatment.
+There have been several studies that suggest that PAIR with medical therapy is more effective than surgery in terms of disease recurrence, and morbidity and mortality.

-There is currently research and studies looking at new treatment involving percutaneous thermal ablation (PTA) of the germinal layer in the cyst by means of a radiofrequency ablation device.
+There is currently research and studies looking at new treatments involving percutaneous thermal ablation (PTA) of the germinal layer in the cyst using a radiofrequency ablation device.
 This form of treatment is still relatively new and requires much more testing before being widely used.

 Alveolar

 For alveolar echinococcosis, surgical removal of cysts combined with chemotherapy (using albendazole and/or mebendazole) for up to two years after surgery is the only sure way to completely cure the disease.
 However, in inoperable cases, chemotherapy by itself can also be used.
 In treatment using just chemotherapy, one could use either mebendazole in three doses or albendazole in two doses.
-Since chemotherapy on its own is not guaranteed to completely rid of the disease, people are often kept on the drugs for extended periods of times (i.e. more than 6 months, years).
+Since chemotherapy on its own is not guaranteed to be completely rid of the disease, people are often kept on the drugs for extended periods (i.e. more than 6 months, years).
 In addition to surgery and chemotherapy, liver transplants are being looked into as a form of treatment for alveolar echinococcosis although it is seen as incredibly risky since it often leads to echinococcosis re-infection in the person afterwards.